Conflicts of InterestHuman Subjects Research

 • Important to correctly identify subtype (subtypes are not all equal)

-• Collaborating Investigator and Facility Access Only will use their home institution email address (not a WUSTL email account) for work email and will need to be entered into Workday at the time the profile is established/updated.
+• Collaborating Investigator and Facility Access Only will use their home institution email address (not a WUSTL email account) for work email.
+The non-WUSTL email must be entered into Workday in the ‘Work Email Address’ field at the time the profile is established/updated to ensure appropriate systems access.
+The manually entered Work Email will not be overwritten by overnight processes.

 • Contingent Workers must be assigned to a Sup Org and Cost Center within Workday.
 With few exceptions these should match the department and faculty member overseeing the related research.